scriptnull/vishnubharathi.codes/source/_posts/rude.md

 I returned back to my desk, silently.

 See the pattern here, in both the situations: The rudeness is mostly due to some person chose not to listen to some other person and care to explain back them in a peaceful way.

+## Laptop

+I am a bit emotionally attached to machines :D which mainly includes computing devices that I use everyday, like my laptop. (call me whatever, but I love my devices that help me to be productive)

+I was working at a place where you could BYOD (bring your own device).
+Well, this was more of a MBYOD situation (Must bring your own device) situation.
+The startup didn't have enough funds to buy laptops for the engineers so every had to use their own laptop.

+I didn't exactly have my own laptop when joining this company.
+What I had was a laptop with Windows installed, which was bought recently for my brother (cousin) - kind of like a graduation gift from me to him.
+I explained my situation to my brother and he was nice enough to spare me his new laptop, so that I could use it for a month or two to get a paycheck and buy a laptop for me.

+It was stressful times.
+I had a lot of commitments and I wasn't able to buy a new machine for about 6 months.
+I feel sorry for getting myself into that situation.
+But I had no choice but to use the laptop that I got as gift for my brother for work.
+I think it was lenovo ideapad 145s.
+During that time, I was trying to be careful to give the laptop like a new one to my brother.
+So, I didn't remove Windows 10 and install linux like I would do usually.
+I didn't install much software.
+I want to be minimal and was planning for a reset before giving him the laptop.

+That is the reason why I kept using Ideapad with Windows at work then.
+I was able to do the tasks in hand mostly by spinning up a linux VM on cloud and using a basic code editor.

+My peer engineers in that office were mostly using Thinkpads, XPS, MacBooks etc. (lucky for them that they were able to afford it on their own.
+Poor me, haha.)

+There was this one engineer to whom I had approached about a doubt, I guess.
+They sounded very brilliant with lot of subject matter expertise.
+They were trying to use my laptop.
+Apparently they were a thinkpad fan and they started discussion on how great thinkpad was with some other thinkpad fan who was sitting near me - while there was an I/O delay on my laptop.
+I guess they pressed a bunch of keys and the ideapad didn't respond quickly as they expected.

+Suddenly this brilliant engineer informed me that my ideapad is "piece of s*%t" and more heavy words.
+I felt bad and they had already said words that seem to have judged me to be a stupid person for using ideapad and on top of it windows.
+I tried explaining to them that this was a spare machine and I am looking forward to get a machine of my own.
+They didn't seem to care and they just walked away in the middle of the conversation.

+I am ok with the "your laptop is not cool" conversation, but I wish that it was not rude.
+Maybe all that is needed to make this situation non-rude were these:
+1. avoid curse words
+2. ask politely why I preferred this hardware
+3. listen what I had to tell for 2 minutes